social-media-ethics-automation/book/book_contents/_build/html/_sources/ch03_bots/02_bot_examples.md

 Bots might have significant limits on how helpful they are, such as tech support bots you might have had frustrating experiences with on various websites.

-## Malicious bots:
+## Antagonistic bots:
-On the other hand, some bots are created with the intentions of harming or deceiving others.
-For example, people use bots to spam advertizments, or harass others.
-You can use bots as a way of [buying fake followiers](https://www.socialwick.com/tiktok/followers), or making fake crowds that appear to support a cause (called [Astroturfing](https://en.wikipedia.org/wiki/Astroturfing)).
+On the other hand, some bots are made with the intention of harming, countering, or deceiving others.
+For example, people use bots to spam advertisements at people.
+You can use bots as a way of [buying fake followers](https://www.socialwick.com/tiktok/followers), or making fake crowds that appear to support a cause (called [Astroturfing](https://en.wikipedia.org/wiki/Astroturfing)).

 As one example, in 2016, Rian Johnson, who was in the middle of directing Star Wars: The Last Jedi, got bombarded by tweets that all originated in Russia (likely making at least some use of bots).
 >   "I've gotten a rush of tweets -- coordinated tweets.
 Like, somewhere else on the internet there's like a group on the internet saying, 'Okay, everyone tweet Rian Johnson.'
 All from Russian accounts, and all begging me not to kill Admiral Hux in this movie."